-Q: What’s the difference in fit when compared to my regular training sneakers?
+Q: What’s the difference in the fit when compared to my regular training sneakers?

 A: While it’s true that spikes require a very secure fit all around your foot, most runners find that they can keep the same shoe size when making the transition.
 Remember not to make the mistake of lacing them too tightly.
 You should use the same amount of tightness that you are used to.

-Q: Is going without a sock is standard practice when running on track with spikes?
+Q: Is going without a sock is standard practice when running on a track with spikes?